 - 1501 Grades K-5 Story From the Past

 - 1502 Grades 6-12 Story From the Past

 - 1503 Grades K-5 Visit Nebraska

 - 1504 Grades 6-12 Visit Nebraska

 - 1505 Grades K-5 Nebraska Art

 - 1506 Grades 6-12 Nebraska Art

-- 1507 Grades K-5 Paper Quilt Block

-- 1508 Grades 6-12 Paper Quilt Block

 - 1509 Grades K-5 Photography

 - 1510 Grades 6-12 Photography

 - 1511 Grades K-5 Other

 - 1512 Grades 6-12 Other

 - 1. Competitors will be grouped into various divisions depending on category and entry numbers.

+- 2. Include students name, grade, school, division, and class number on each exhibit.
+For written entries upper right corner for poster boards lower right corner.

-- 2. The following categories will be offered: Divisions K-5 and 6-12 for all.
+- 3. The following categories will be offered: Divisions K-5 and 6-12 for all.

 - a.
-Story from the past Maximum of two (2) entries per student in this category.
+Story from the past -1 entry per student in this category.
 Relate a story from the childhood of a person who is at least 40 years older than you.
 Ask him or her about a memorable event from his/her childhood such as the first day of school, high school graduation, a family camping trip, a family vacation, a favorite pet, a holiday celebration, battling a blizzard, getting their driver's license, a competition entered, an injury or illness, etc. No minimum words.
 Maximum 2,000 words.

 - b.
-Visit Nebraska Maximum of two (2) entries per student in this category.
+Visit Nebraska 1 entry per student in this category.
 Visit a place in Nebraska with Agricultural Roots and have someone take a photo of you in front of this place.
 Pick up a brochure of the place if there is one.
 Mount the photo and brochure on an 11x14 sheet of poster board, along with a few words describing the place and where it is.
 Explain how this place relates to agriculture and the impact it has on you.
 You might also include what you like about the place, why you chose to go there, etc.

 - c.
-Nebraska Art Maximum of three (3) entries per student in this category.
+Nebraska Art Maximum of two (2) entries per student in this category.
 Art may be 3-dimensional, or wall art.
-The theme is Nebraska is My Kind of Place.
+The theme is All Roads Lead to Fun.
 Wall art and 3-dimensional art should follow the submission guidelines of the 3-dimensional art and wall art categories.

 - d.
-Paper Quilt Block Maximum of four (4) entries per student in this category.
-If each block has a different pattern.
-Make a paper quilt block using an original pattern or one found in a book, online, or on a real quilt.
-Cut the pieces from the paper and glue them onto an 8 1⁄2" or 9" square of paper.
-Suggested paper for the block pieces includes copier paper, construction paper, wallpaper, wrapping paper, or scrapbook paper.
-Each block should be labeled with the student's name, grade, and school.
-Blocks should be mounted on a half or a full sheet of 22"x28" poster board.
-Blocks from more than one student can be mounted on the same board if they are in the same division.
-Punch holes in the poster board following directions on page 30. - e.
-Photography Maximum of four (4) entries per student in this category.
+Photography Maximum of two (2) entries per student in this category.
 Photos must represent Nebraska.
 Buildings, landmarks, animals, and landscapes are all acceptable.
-Photos will be judged on the quality of the photo and the relevance of the theme Nebraska is My Kind of Place.
+Photos will be judged on the quality of the photo and the relevance of the theme All Roads Lead to Run.
 Photos should be 8"x10" and mounted on a half or a full sheet of 22" X28" poster board.
 Multiple photos may be mounted on the same board if the photographer of each photo is identified.
 Photos may be black and white or in color.
 Printing from a computer is fine.
 Commercial printing is NOT necessary.
-Punch holes in the poster board following directions on page 30. - f.
+Punch holes in the poster board following directions on page 23. - e.
 Other Maximum of two (2) entries per student in this category.
-Any project showing Nebraska History that does not fit in Categories a-e.
+Any project showing Nebraska History that does not fit in categories a-d.